jinhduong/linq-fns/README.md

 # linq-fns
-.NET LINQ functions for Javascript, written by TypeScript.
+.NET LINQ functions for JavaScript written in TypeScript.
-- ⚡ Provide `Queryable<T>`, it's reusable, also variable and use `Predicate collection` for holding query and execute later.
+- ⚡ Provides `Queryable<T>`,which is reusable, variable and uses a *predicate collection* for deferred execution.
-- 🔨 Contains almost the original .NET and some extends methods.
+- 🔨 Contains most of the original .NET methods and some additional methods.
-- 🔨 Support `Promise` like as a input source.
+- 🔨 Supports `Promise` as an input source.
-- 🙅 All `APIs` like a Javascript native methods so easily, simply implementation.
+- 🙅 All `APIs` are JavaScript native methods so can be easily incorporated into existing JavaScript projects.
-- 📊 Includes some simple drivers. (like as `firebase real db`)
+- 📊 Includes some simple drivers (such as `Firebase Realtime database`).

 ```js
 npm install linq-fns --save
 ```

-> This version just alpha so if have any problem, don't hesitate to let me know. 👋
+> This version is an alpha release so if you have any problems, please don't hesitate to let me know. 👋

-Browser client files at [Release](https://github.com/jinhduong/linq-fns/tree/master/release) folder.
+Browser client files can be found in the [release](https://github.com/jinhduong/linq-fns/tree/master/release) folder.

 ### Basic example
 #### Node or browser